alashtal/Balls_and_a_Maze/README.md

 - #### More Interactive To-Do:

-  - I'll apply more JS functions that a user can Interact with for an example a dailog to set timer for tasks.
+  - I'll apply more JS functions that a user can Interact with, such as a pop-up to set timer for tasks.

 - #### Hosting the project in a domain:

-  - I will find a hosting platform, optain a domain as well to make the project official and most importantly to have a bigger playground to play with and add more functionality.
+  - I will find a hosting platform, obtain a domain as well to make the project official, and most importantly to have a bigger playground to play with and add more functionality.

 - #### Adding more functionality for the balls:

-  - I will add functions to make the balls more fun to play with like on click create more balls.
+  - I will add functions to make the balls more fun to play with creating more balls by each click.

 - #### Notfications of tasks + changing the API:
   - Notfications of tasks about to end, plus I'll use the Google Task api and I think I can add more features.